 Other types of sources include video testimonies by Jewish survivors and witnesses of the German occupation from the collections of the United States Holocaust Memorial Museum, as well as the memoirs of former officers in the Ukrainian auxiliary police.
-Yet one must assess all these sources critically.
+However, one must assess all these sources critically.
 For example, some Ukrainian nationalists have stressed that the Ukrainian auxiliary police could not have been in areas where there were mass shootings at Babyn Yar since it was only just forming at the time.
 Memoirs, like any other type of source, require additional verification and critical evaluation.
 Neglecting these fundamental principles leads to incorrect assessments and false conclusions, as historians have repeatedly pointed out.
 This is why scholarly research must rely on a wide selection of diverse, trustworthy, and verified sources.

 Formation and structure of the Ukrainian auxiliary police

-Throughout the 1930s, there were several negotiations between Ukrainian nationalist circles and various authorities of the Third Reich.
+Throughout the 1930s, several negotiations took place between Ukrainian nationalist circles and various authorities of the Third Reich.
 Both sides primarily acted pragmatically: the Nazis were interested in intelligence, while the nationalists sought material and political support for the Ukrainian independence struggle.
-In the summer of 1939, German intelligence officers and a group of nationalists reached an agreement on temporary military collaboration, which resulted in the creation of the Bergbauern Hilfe under the command of Roman Sushko.
+In the summer of 1939, German intelligence officers and a group of nationalists reached an agreement on temporary military collaboration, which resulted in the creation of the Nationalist Military Units under the command of Roman Sushko.
 This unit was eventually disbanded, yet several of its members were transferred to form the first Ukrainian auxiliary police stations in the General Government.
 Active collaboration resumed on the eve of the German-Soviet War, and with the start of Operation Barbarossa, members of both OUN factions followed advanced units of the German army deep into Soviet territory.
-Their goal was to establish local administrations and military-police units that were intended, according to the plans of the nationalists, to become the skeleton of the future army of an independent Ukraine.
+Their goal was to establish local administrations and military-police units that, according to the plans of the nationalists, were intended to become the backbone of the future army of an independent Ukraine.
 At the same time, the Nazi reaction to the Act of Restoration of the Ukrainian State, announced by members of OUN-B, definitively demonstrated that they would not support any aspirations of independence from the local Slavs.
 Therefore, along with the success of organizing paramilitary units (“militias,” or Miliz), OUN-B members were arrested en masse in the summer and autumn of 1941.
-The management of OUN-M, on the contrary, collaborated with the Germans in moderation, allowing its members to avoid repression and to seize the initiative in forming an administration in Zhytomyr and Kyiv Oblasts.
+The management of OUN-M, on the contrary, collaborated with the Germans in moderation, allowing its members to avoid repression and to seize the initiative in forming administrations in the Zhytomyr and Kyiv Oblasts.

-The Ukrainian auxiliary police in Kyiv was officially established on October 1, 1941, but its organization began much earlier.
-The first OUN-M members to establish the auxiliary police headquarters on the site of the former Main Department of the Militia of Workers and Peasants entered the city with the German army on September 19.
-Up to 150 former prisoners of war (POWs), recruited from captives in the Zhytomyr concentration camp, entered the city in several groups led by OUN-M. The fact is that in September of that same year, OUN-M firmly secured its own positions in Zhytomyr, thereby converting the city into a coordination center for the nationalist movement for some time.
-A local concentration camp for Red Army POWs became the personnel base for the future Ukrainian auxiliary police.
+The Ukrainian auxiliary police force in Kyiv was officially established on October 1, 1941, but its organization began much earlier.
+The first OUN-M members to establish the auxiliary police headquarters on the site of the former Main Directorate of the Militia of Workers and Peasants entered the city with the German army on September 19.
+Up to 150 former prisoners of war (POWs), recruited from captives in the Zhytomyr concentration camp, entered the city in several groups led by the OUN-M. In fact, in September of that same year, the OUN-M had firmly secured its own positions in Zhytomyr, thereby converting the city into a coordination center for the nationalist movement for a period of time.
+A local prison camp for Red Army POWs became the personnel base for the future Ukrainian auxiliary police.